Starting an Online Business All-in-One For Dummies

 Getting traffic, or visitors, to your website is only the first step in building your online business.
 To be successful, you want to convert visitors into customers who keep returning to your site.
 Use these simple tips to build a loyal following of happy, satisfied customers for your online business:

-Offer multiple ways for customers to communicate with you (including e-mail, phone, real-time online support, and online forums).
+Offer multiple ways for customers to communicate with you (including e-mail, phone, real-time online support, online forums, and social media).

 Engage customers by providing ways to interact with your site, such as participating in online communities, writing product reviews, and commenting on blogs.

-Make customers feel special by sending coupons and other exclusive offers to your registered users or frequent buyers.
+Make customers feel special by sending loyalty discounts and other exclusive offers to your registered users or frequent buyers.

-Send customers tips or brief articles that show how to use your products or services to help save time, be more productive, or that is fun or innovative.
+Send customers tips or brief articles that are fun or innovative or that show how to use your products or services to save time or be more productive.

 Give customers several payment options to make buying easy.